SCVE/SCVE/README.md

 When the model updates are seldom, we can extract the model matrix from MVP, so that we use only View-Projection as a constant, and supply vertex already multiplied by Model Matrix.
+But currently I don't do this.
+It requires more human-hours to understand.